-(4) "General power" means a power exercisable in favor of the donee, his estate, his creditors or the creditors of his estate, whether or not it is exercisable in favor of others.
-A power to appoint to any person or a power which is not expressly restricted as to appointees may be exercised in favor of the donee or his creditors if exercisable during lifetime, and in favor of the donee's estate or the creditors of his estate if exercisable by will.
+(3) "General power" means a power exercisable in favor of the donee, the donee's estate, the donee's creditors or the creditors of the donee's estate, whether or not it is exercisable in favor of others.
+A power to appoint to any person or a power which is not expressly restricted as to appointees may be exercised in favor of the donee or the donee's creditors if exercisable during lifetime, and in favor of the donee's estate or the creditors of the donee's estate if exercisable by will.